Clazariuk1/unit2-project/readme.md

 open up the project with 'code .' if you haven't done so already.
 Open terminal on project folder location within VS code and type 'npm run test' after verifying you're in the project folder.
 The test files in the tests folder will execute and return the corresponding results.
 <br>
+Before initial rounds of testing, or to reset database per needs, type 'npm run seed' in command line while in project folder.
 </p>

 <br>